course-kit/guides/getting-started.md

 ## Enrolment flow

 For a student to be able to see your course's content you'll need to enrol them.
 This involves multiple steps which we'll cover below.

-First, a high-level overview:
+But first, a high-level overview:

 1. Student purchases course
 2. Webhook from ecommerce platform informs CourseKit of new student